-- of chocolate a reversible change?".
-"Can you think of other examples of reversible changes involving melting and cooling?" - Materials provide summative assessments.
-The Summative assessments are "Level 2 and 3 questions in the interactive software tool and assessment generator; Test yourself, Focus questions, Multiple choice, Open-ended, Science makers, Performance tasks with rubric; STEMproject Explore 3.
-Each chapter in the Student Textbook includes a What Have You Learned section and a Test Yourself section.
-In the Earth and Space: Water unit, the What Have You Learned directs students to draw a stream, ocean, lake, puddle, pond, and river.
-The Test Yourself section includes six three-choice questions that ask students to identify clipart pictures of bodies of water. - Materials include a range of embedded assessment teacher resources.
-In the Program Overview, the publisher states that the program design offers multiple opportunities to master the content required in the TEKS.
-In the Teacher Textbook front matter, a section called Summary Steps and breaks them down into four steps.
+- Materials provide formative assessments.
+The formative assessments include "Level 1 questions in the interactive software tool or assessment generator; STEM project Explore 1 and 2; Let's Talk About It, Let's Draw It, Stop, Look, Think! - Amelia Rose arts projects."
+The Assessment Guide Chapter-Matter includes assessments such as Open Questions, Tasks, and Multiple Choice.
+For example, the task Chocolate Molds asks questions such as, "Is the melting of chocolate a reversible change?"
+"Can you think of other examples of reversible changes involving melting and cooling?" - Materials include a range of embedded assessment teacher resources.
+In the Teacher Textbook Grade 1 Science front matter, a section called Summary Steps breaks them down into four steps.
 Within each step is applicable assessment information.
-For example, in Step 1 the Learn By Doing Activity Reader Books, the materials state, "Use the Online Library Assessment Generator before completing the related activities following each story, have the students verbally respond to Level 1 questions; discuss as a class.
+For example, in Step 1 the Learn By Doing STEAM Activity Reader Book, the materials state, "Use the Online Library Assessment Generator before completing the related activities following each story, have the students verbally respond to Level 1 questions; discuss as a class.
 It provides teachers with information about what students know.
 TEKS, including TEKS 1, house the questions."
 Then, the materials state, "Complete the activities.
 Use the Level 2 questions for the science content taught and record results by students using the assessment matrix."
-It also states, "These reader books [Learn by Doing STEAM Activity Reader Book] include expository text, hands-on activities, and assessment tasks."
-The Teacher Textbook, Field Trip section, states "the creation or use of the TPS assessment generator content, both formative and summative for student expectations."
+It also states, "These reader books [Learn By Doing STEAM Activity Reader Book] include expository text, hands-on activities, and assessment tasks."
+The Teacher Textbook Grade 1 Science, Field Trip section, states "the creation or use of the TPS assessment generator content, both formative and summative for student expectations."